Small Business Phone System: An Ultimate Buyer’s Guide9.9 min read

 Things to Look for in a VoIP System for Small Business

-When you’re thinking about which type of VoIP system to invest, there are certainly a handful of elements you must consider.
+When you’re thinking about which type of VoIP system to invest in, there are certainly a handful of elements you must consider.
 Here are a few major categories to think about and choose a business VoIP service:

-The first and most important aspect of choosing a right solution is understanding what features are offered.
+The first and most important aspect of choosing the right solution is understanding what features are offered.
 Identifying the features available and aligning them with the needs of your business is crucial.

-If critical telephony features like call queues, IVRs and conferencing are missing or cost extra, then the product may not be the right solution.
-In general, VoIP systems that come with unified communications capacity will be the best for business to grow and shorten communication runaround time.
+If critical telephony features like call queues, auto-attendant and conferencing are missing or cost extra, then the product may not be the right solution.
+In general, a VoIP small business phone system that comes with unified communications capacity will be the best for business to grow and shorten communication runaround time.

 Below is a list of must-have features to pick the best VoIP system for small business:

-Checked here for more features a modern VoIP phone system should offer and get a generally understanding of how they work with common use cases.
+Checked here for more features a modern VoIP phone system should offer and get a general understanding of how they work with common use cases.

 2. Costs and Investment

-Existing infrastructure: Consider your current technology infrastructure: your existing PBX, phone sets, gateways, cabling or any type of trunks.
+Consider your current technology infrastructure: your existing PBX, phone sets, gateways, cabling or any type of trunks.
 Make an evaluation or consult with possible service providers to see if they can be preserved and incorporated to the new system seamlessly.
-An excellent interoperability between your existing infrastructure and the new solutions will not only help you achieve the best cost-efficiency, but save you much trouble on the provisioning process as well.
+Excellent interoperability between your existing infrastructure and the new solutions will not only help you achieve the best cost-efficiency but save you much trouble on the provisioning process as well.

 3. Ease of Use and Management

-If you do not have dedicated IT resources, think of a phone system that is easy to use, manage and setup.
-Quality VoIP systems for small business, either cloud-based or on-premises, offer seamless deployment process and help you configure your services with web-based intuitive panel.
-Ideally, with a top-rated phone system, you can make changes (e.g. adding extensions for new users) within point-and-click configuration in minutes and without relying on professional system administrator.
+If you do not have dedicated IT resources, think of a phone system that is easy to use, manage, and setup.
+Quality small business VoIP telephone systems, either cloud-based or on-premises, offer a seamless deployment process and help you configure your services with a web-based intuitive panel.
+Ideally, with a top-rated phone system, you can make changes (e.g. adding extensions for new users) within point-and-click configuration in minutes and without relying on professional system administrators.

-Below are 4 key features an easy-to-use VoIP phone system should be equipped with:
+Below are 4 key features an easy-to-use VoIP phone system for your small business should be equipped with:

 - Web-based Control Panel (Online Portal)